krshay/MTD-2D/README.md

 # MTD-2D
- Code for the paper Two-dimensional Multi-target Detection by Shay Kreymer and Tamir Bendory.
+ Code for the paper "Two-dimensional Multi-target Detection" by Shay Kreymer and Tamir Bendory.

  # Paper reproduction: